Site Contents

 Primary research interests: bioarchaeology, paleopathology, identity, isotope analysis, Nile Valley.

 Our program includes theoretical and methodological training, coursework and tutorials in quantitative methods, evolutionary theory, history and foundations of biological anthropological thinking, human biology, health and nutrition, primate ecology and conservation, and osteology.
-Highly qualified graduate and undergraduate students can find opportunities to participate in lab and zoological research on primates in the US or primate and conservation based field work; laboratory based analysis of biomeasures associated with health and disease risk; biocultural fieldwork in the understanding of health; laboratory and field analysis of ancient identity, health and disease.
-Biological anthropology at Purdue is strengthened by links to faculty, resources and courses offered in other departments and interdisciplinary centers across campus, including the Purdue Interdisciplinary Center for Ecological Sustainability; Ingestive Behavior Research Center; Center on Aging and the Life Course; and the Purdue Stable Isotope Facility in the Department of Earth and Atmospheric Sciences.
+Highly qualified graduate and undergraduate students can find opportunities to participate in lab and zoological research on primates in the US or primate and conservation-based field work; laboratory-based analysis of biomeasures associated with health and disease risk; biocultural fieldwork in the understanding of health; laboratory and field analysis of ancient identity, health and disease.
+Biological anthropology at Purdue is strengthened by links to faculty, resources and courses offered in other departments and interdisciplinary centers across campus, including the Purdue Interdisciplinary Center for Ecological Sustainability; Ingestive Behavior Research Center; Center on Aging and the Life Course; and the Purdue Stable Isotope Facility in the Department of Earth, Atmospheric, and Planetary Science.
 Our students benefit from interdisciplinary coursework, mentoring by faculty and networking with students in other departments who are also working on related questions.